bluesign/cadenceUpgrader/README.md

 UPDATE:

-- put your contracts in to contracts folder ( imports should be string imports, see examples )
+- put your contracts in to `contracts` directory ( imports should be string imports, see examples )
-- run :)
+- run
+- upgraded contracts will be on `contractsV1` directory

-it should parse all dependencies and updgrade all needed
+it should parse all dependencies and upgrade all needed

 PS: I wrote this in like 2-3 hours, not 100% but works pretty good. some samples in https://github.com/bluesign/cadenceUpgrader/tree/main/test